DataDaoDe/Ongoing-Challenges-in-Computer-Science/README.md

 Its goal is to provide a resource so anyone can quickly discover ongoing challenges in their research subfield of computer science.

+To get on this list the challenges or competitions need to be something that happens on a recurring basis or has happened in the past on a recurring basis.

 Please send a PR if you have a challenge to add or find a mistake.

 ## Computer Vision